hmd7284/Airline_Project/README.md

 1. Clone the project from Github git clone https://github.com/hmd7284/Airline_Project.git
 2. Install some essential libraries: `npm install`
-3. Import & execute the SQL queries from the Database folder to the PostgreSQL database.
+3. Modify the database.js file to fit your system.
+Import & execute the SQL queries from the Database folder to the PostgreSQL database.
 Data needs to be inserted to countries and cities table first for the system to work properly.
 4. Import the project in any IDE that support the aforementioned programming languages.
 5. Deploy & Run the application with `npm run dev`

 ## Project Structure

-    ├── pages               #EJS files # tables and queries used for this project ├── public
+    ├── pages               # EJS files # tables and queries used for this project ├── public              # CSS, images, videos
-    ├── query               # tables and queries used for this project ├── routes              #JS files
+    ├── query               # Database definition and queries used for this project ├── routes              # JS files
     ├── .gitignore
     ├── README.md
-    ├── database.js
+    ├── database.js         # Create connection to the database
     ├── index.js
     ├── package-lock.json
     └── package.json